jordenc/org.telegram.api.bot/README.md

 - Giant new release with new functionality
 - Support for "official" Homey image tokens
 - Homey SDK v2 version
+- Support for multiple chat ID's
+- Support for group chats
 - This update breaks your flows from the previous version.

 **Version 0.1.6**